immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Parameters:**

 - window_name: str - The identifying string name that each window is given.
-- caption: str - The caption (text on the 'top-bar') that the window will be given.
+- caption: str - The caption (text on the top bar) that the window will be given.
 - caption_color: tuple[int, int, int] - (Optional) The color of the caption, by default this is white (255, 255, 255)

 **Returns:**